inertia666/ReaperFaderportNative/README.md

 ## _A native controller for the Presonus 16/8 in Reaper_

 This is alpha software and has bugs/unimplemented features and limitations.
 While it is public, I am not really doing support/requests for this at the moment.
+However, I will try to take care of bugs and issues as I find the time.

 This controller is built for my use only and optimised for how I want my controller to behave in Reaper.